lob/aws-creds/README.md

 To install `aws-creds`:

-1. Clone this repository
+1. Clone this repository.
-2. Run `make build`
+2. Run `make build`.
 3. Copy `./bin/aws-creds` to `/usr/local/bin`, or your preferred executables folder.

 > Note: You can set the `BIN_DIR` and `VERSION` environment variables to override the build destination and version number.
 >
-> For example, building aws-creds into my `~/home/bin` directory:
+> For example, building aws-creds directly into my `~/home/bin` directory:
 > ```
 > [aws-creds]$ VERSION=vX.Y.Z BIN_DIR=$HOME/bin make build
 > [aws-creds]$ ~/bin/aws-creds -v